 Please note, however, that this beach closes at 6 pm.
 Also, it is not open on Sundays.
 The villagers will make you leave if you try to visit during times when it is closed.

 I have actually heard two different versions of the legend behind the name Fatumafuti.
 I’m not sure which one is more accurate.
 The first story that I heard was about a husband and a wife.
 One was named Fatu, and the other was named Futi.
 The story goes that they were in a small boat attempting to reach the island of Tutuila when their boat crashed.
 They both died and turned into the two rock formations to be together for eternity.

 The other legend is about two boys named Fatu and Futi.
 According to this one, the boys did not listen to their parents and ran into the ocean.
 They died and turned into the two rock islands as a result of disobeying their parents.
 To me, both legends seem to fit the name and the beach area.
 Although, I personally prefer the first story.

 Regardless of which legend you choose to believe, one thing is undeniable: Fatumafuti is a beautiful piece of paradise.
 It is a lovely location to photograph.
 It is also a great spot to spend some quality family time with your children.
-The other wonderful thing about this beach is that it is usually not crowded.
-Most of the time, you will have the beach all to your self!
-What can be better than having an afternoon of family fun in warm water on a private beach surrounded by beautiful rock formations!?!?
+The other wonderful thing about this beach, like most of American Samoa, is that it is, even though it is a popular beach, it is usually not super crowded.
+Most of the time, you will have plenty of space to spread out.
 If you ever have the opportunity to visit American Samoa, you need to include Fatumafuti on your must-do list.
 You won’t be disappointed!
-Until then, happy travels!